 Learn to develop transdisciplinary approaches for tackling global challenges and generating social impact in health and health care.
-You will learn skill sets that are required at the leadership and management levels of an enterprise: policy, economics, finance, safety and development.
+Learn skill sets that are required at the leadership and management levels of an enterprise: policy, economics, finance, safety and development.

-Students in this international health management program select a track focusing on health informatics, quality improvement in health care, health economics or hospital management.
-Students will build knowledge necessary for leadership and management, including policy, economics, finance and development, from the combined expertise of faculty at two world-renowned research universities.
+Students in the program build knowledge necessary for leadership and management, including policy, economics, finance and development from the combined expertise of faculty at two world-renowned research universities.
 After courses in health care management, finance and comparative health systems, students choose an area of focus in health informatics, quality improvement in health care, health economics or hospital management.

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.

 Applicants are eligible to apply to the program if they have earned a bachelor's degree (or equivalent) or master's degree from a regionally accredited college or university in a related field such as biology, chemistry, biochemistry, nursing, public health, pharmacy, biomedical informatics, social work, premed, prehealth, nutrition, health promotion or others.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 - personal statement